 VII.
 Teaching Methodologies

-Designing group or private classes.
+Designing group and private classes

-Observation, assisting/correcting and instruction
+Observation, assisting, correcting/adjusting, and instruction

 The qualities of a teacher